Junior Barnard: Bob Wills

-World War 2
+World War II

-By the time of America's entry into the war at the end of 1941, Barnard had recorded several sides with Johnnie Lee Wills for Decca and as 1942 progressed, he was called upon by Bob Wills to join the Playboys as many of Wills’ band were being called up for military service.
+By the time of America's entry into the war at the end of 1941, Barnard had recorded several sides with Johnnie Lee Wills for Decca and, as 1942 progressed, he was called upon by Bob Wills to join the Playboys as many of the band were being called up for military service.
 By the fall of that year Wills himself had enlisted in the Army.
 Barnard received a deferment because of his excessive weight and went to work as a welder at a defense plant in California.

 Guitar style and equipment

 Barnard was one of the first guitarists to play in a style that deliberately incorporated a distorted guitar tone which he achieved by pushing low powered valve or tube amps to their limits.
 He developed a lot of techniques that are common amongst guitarists today such as fast runs, extreme string bends, hammer-ons and pull-offs.
 Barnard was also noted for his steady rhythm playing and chord use.